smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Alerts and Subtle Alerts/index.md

 !@

 !!!
 NOTE
-Testing alerts with audio (Text-To-Speech or Tones) works best in Google Chrome, Mozilla Firefox, or Microsoft Edge.
-It does not work in Apple Safari at this time.
+Manticore testing of alerts with audio (Text-To-Speech or Tones) work best in Google Chrome, Mozilla Firefox, or Microsoft Edge.
+Testing of alerts with audio does not work in Apple Safari at this time.
 !!!

 #### Play Tone